Skip to content

 • SPF Align: The percentage of messages that have passed valid SPF authentication and aligned Envelope From and Header From domains.

-• Action: Select View Detail to see the details of individual DMARC RUA records for this source.
+• Detail: Click the icon to see the details of individual DMARC RUA reports for this source.

 Sender Detail Page Columns